smartcommunitylab/vela-lab/README.md

 Again, the communication protocol over the UART between the Sink and the Gateway exploits hexadecimal string coding.
 The packet structure is as follow (it is not elsewhere documented): `<IPV6_ADDR_16_BYTES*><PAYLOAD_SIZE_1_BYTE><PACKET_TYPE_2_BYTES**><PAYLOAD_N_BYTES***><PAYLOAD_CHECKSUM_1_BYTE><'\n'>`

-'* for broadcast packets (most of commands) set it to 0xFFFFFFFFFFFFFFFFFFFF, otherwise the ipv6 address of the destination node (the Sink cannot be addressed)
+\* for broadcast packets (most of commands) set it to 0xFFFFFFFFFFFFFFFFFFFF, otherwise the ipv6 address of the destination node (the Sink cannot be addressed)'

-'** these are the same as in vela-lab/doc/raw/network_commands.xlsx
+\** these are the same as in vela-lab/doc/raw/network_commands.xlsx

-'*** the maximum size of this is given by the uart buffer size defined by the SERIAL_LINE_CONF_BUFSIZE, for the Sink this is defined in in vela-lab/network_board/integrate_sender_uart/build_sink.sh.
+\*** the maximum size of this is given by the uart buffer size defined by the SERIAL_LINE_CONF_BUFSIZE, for the Sink this is defined in in vela-lab/network_board/integrate_sender_uart/build_sink.sh.

 Since the data is coded with hex string (2 bytes are allocated for each raw byte), the maximum size for the uart packet (including all the fields) is:  SERIAL_LINE_CONF_BUFSIZE/2.

 The python script (vela-lab/gateway/dev/sink_integration/main.py) reads the incoming uart data and decode the packets.
 A basic Command Line interface is implemented, where basic informations about the WSN is displayed on top, while a console shows log messages.
 The python script is lauched by navigating to vela-lab/gateway/dev/sink_integration/ and executing "python3 main.py /dev/ttyS0 57600", where /dev/ttyS0 can be changed with the proper port, and 57600 can be changed if the baudrate of the uart is changed on the Sink.
 However a simpler way is just to launch startup.sh in the repository root.
 The idea is to permanently store the default launch parameters (serial interface name, baudrate) into that script.